-The total cost performance result for 2018 is \$435/customer which is a decrease of 2.35% over its 2017 result.
-On average, WDI's total cost per customer has increased by \$2.40 per annum for the period 2014 - 2018.
+The total cost performance result for 2019 is \$468/customer which is an increase of 7.5% over its 2018 result.
+On average, WDI's total cost per customer has increased by \$9.60 per annum for the period 2015 - 2019.

-Going forward, utility costs are expected to keep pace with economic fluctuations; however, WDI will continue to implement productivity and efficiency improvements to help offset some of the costs associated with distribution system enhancements, while maintaining the reliability and quality of its distribution system.
+Going forward, utility costs are expected to keep pace with economic fluctuations; however, WDI will continue to implement productivity and efficiency improvements to help offset some of the costs associated with distribution system enhancements and replacement programs, while maintaining the reliability and quality of its distribution system.